 The following programs are the major financial aid resources available to you.
-You may receive assistance from any one of these, or from a combination of all of these programs, in what is called a financial aid package.
+You may receive assistance from one or any combination of all of these programs, in what is called a financial aid package.
 Your eligibility for these programs is based on your completion and submission of the forms described previously.
 Awards are not automatically renewable.
 You must reapply each year.

 Federal Pell Grant - The Federal Pell Grant is a federally-funded entitlement program to assist needy undergraduate students.
 Eligibility for Pell Grants is determined by the U.S. Department of Education based on the FAFSA.
-Pell-eligible students can receive the grant even if enrolled less than half time.
+Pell-eligible students may receive the grant even if enrolled less than half time.
 Students who have earned a bachelor's degree are not eligible for a Federal Pell Grant.

-Academic Competitiveness Grant (ACG) - The ACG is a federally funded program to assist needy undergraduate students.
+Academic Competitiveness Grant (ACG) - The ACG is a federally-funded program to assist needy undergraduate students.
 To qualify, a student must be a U.S. citizen, Pell Grant recipient, considered a first- or second-year student, and a full-time student.
 The student also must have passed a rigorous high school program and graduated high school after January 1, 2005.

-National Science and Mathematics Access to Retain Talent Grant (SMART) - The SMART Grant is a federally funded program to assist needy undergraduate students.
-To qualify, a student must be a U.S. citizen, Pell Grant recipient, considered a third- or fourthyear student, a full-time student enrolled as an Information Technology major, and have a cumulative GPA of 3.00 or higher.
+National Science and Mathematics Access to Retain Talent Grant (SMART) - The SMART Grant is a federally-funded program to assist needy undergraduate students.
+To qualify, a student must be a U.S. citizen, Pell Grant recipient, considered a third- or fourth-year student, a full-time student enrolled as an Information Technology major, and have a cumulative GPA of 3.0 or higher.

 PHEAA State Grant - The state of Pennsylvania provides grants to bona fide residents who demonstrate financial need, have not received their first baccalaureate degree in any field, and are enrolled in classes on at least a half-time basis.
 The Pennsylvania Higher Education Assistance Agency (PHEAA) administers the program, but the institution certifies the eligibility of the student to receive the funds.
-Students not enrolled in a fully online degree program may take up to 50% of their degree requirements online without financial aid implications.
+Students not enrolled in a fully online-degree program may take up to 50% of their degree requirements online or blended without financial aid implications.
 Students who exceed 50% will not be PHEAA State Grant eligible.
-Traditional students are limited to 50% online courses per term.
-In other words, regular courses (classroom courses) must be equal or greater than online courses per term.
 Please contact the Financial Aid office for more information.